Force over Distance: Chapter 14

 Young rolled his eyes.

-“Maybe you should start leading by example.”
-Eli raised his eyebrows.
-“See you guys later.”
+“Maybe you should start leading by example,” Eli replied.

-The discussion with the next group went more smoothly.
+The discussion with the next group went better.
 Wray didn't ask Rush for any comments.
 Rush spent the entire time writing code.
-As Eli had pointed out, this was less than ideal, but it beat the alternative.
+As Eli’d pointed out, this was pretty awkward, but it beat the alternative.
 The scientist was on the receiving end of some very concerned looks, which he ignored.

 Completely.

-Young was pretty sure that the man’s focus was so intense that he wasn’t actually aware of the scrutiny.
-The scientist was in the zone, clicked into what he was doing so hard that he’d effectively blinded himself to his surroundings.
-The amount of effort it would take to derail him was huge, and increasing.
+The scientist was in the zone, clicked into what he was doing so hard he’d blinded himself to his surroundings.
+The amount of effort it’d take to derail him was huge and increasing.

 It was a fine balance.

 Greer and Scott were in the last group to be briefed.
-As the questions petered out, Young motioned to them to come forward as the rest of the crew filed out of the mess.
+After the questions petered out, Young motioned them forward as the rest of the crew filed out of the mess.

 Scott and Greer stepped up to the table.
 “Sir?”
 Scott asked.

-“Lieutenant, sergeant,” Young said tiredly.
+“Lieutenant, sergeant,” Young said.
 “I need to borrow you two for about half an hour.”

 //We gotta do the Telford thing,// Young projected. //Then you can be right back at it.//